Enhanced Lidov-Kozai migration and the formation of the transiting giant planet WD1856+534b: Acknowledgements

 \section{Acknowledgements}

-CEO thanks Alexander Stephan, Dimitri Veras, and Laetitia Rodet for helpful discussions.
-This work has been supported in part by National Science Foundation grant AST-1715246 and National Aeronautics and Space Administration (NASA) grant 80NSSC19K0444.
+CEO thanks Alexander Stephan, Dimitri Veras, and Laetitia Rodet for helpful discussions and the anonymous referee for comments on the manuscript.
+This work has been supported in part by National Science Foundation grant AST-1715246.
 This research has made use of NASA's Astrophysics Data System and of the software packages {\sc matplotlib} \citep{Hunter2007}, {\sc numpy} \citep{vDW+2011}, and {\sc scipy} \citep{Virtanen+2020}.